‘Gold Rush’ Star Dave Turin Decides To Leave The Show

 — Gold Rush (@Gold_Rush) March 12, 2017

 Both men were pulled apart again, and they stormed off saying they quit the team.
-Once everyone had a chance to calm down, Todd sat down with the two men and they apologized.
-That night, Dave Turin gave a heartfelt speech and apologized to the entire crew, but apparently this was not the end of the story.
+Once everyone had a chance to calm down, Todd sat down with the two men, and they apologized.
+That night, Dave Turin gave a heartfelt speech and apologized to the entire crew, but apparently, this was not the end of the story.
 Dave Turin recently posted to his Facebook page that he can no longer be a part of Gold Rush.

 “I want to take the time to say thank you to all you true fans, especially those that have written me with encouraging, kind words.
 It’s definitely not how I had expected my run with Gold Rush to end, but it is clear to me that it is time to move on.
 I have some new opportunities, so you just might see me in the future – God willing.
 Keep the positive posts coming my way, they really mean a lot to me.
 God bless you and yours, Dozer Dave.”

-Dave Turin opened up to People earlier in the season, and discussed how it all started to fall apart.
+Dave Turin opened up to People earlier in the season and discussed how it all started to fall apart.
 Dave’s fight with Trey wasn’t the only physical altercation to occur within the Hoffman crew as everyone grew more frustrated with their situation.
-Turin shared that it was a rough year for all, and that they couldn’t predict what would happen within the crew.
+Turin shared that it was a rough year for all and that they couldn’t predict what would happen within the crew.

 “That was the hardest part, to see my group … my family… disintegrate from within.
 It was painful,” Dave Turin went on to say.
 “I don’t like that we fall apart.
-You’ll see some difficult things… You’ll see some apologies and I’m one of the guys that’s involved in that and I had to examine my own self.
+You’ll see some difficult things… You’ll see some apologies, and I’m one of the guys that’s involved in that, and I had to examine my own self.
 I had to question my own motives and thoughts.”

-Dave Turin added that throughout the season he wasn’t sure if what he was doing was the right thing for him or for the crew.
+Dave Turin added that throughout the season he wasn’t sure if what he was doing was the right thing for him or the crew.

 “I did question whether I was in the right spot,” the 57-year-old remarked.
 “I have always been one of the leaders and I felt like I … I felt responsible for it.
-If you can’t keep your team together, you will always have self doubt.
+If you can’t keep your team together, you will always have self-doubt.
 I questioned my leadership and attitude through it all.”

 Team Hoffman imploded last night.
 Watch the #GoldRush season finale right here: https://t.co/TEyhbo7WH2 pic.twitter.com/0MGzhEw6L2